REGISTER TO VOTE

 Voting on campus

 Want to dig deeper and connect with other students and staff about voting?
-We're planning a number of events all the way through election day (and beyond) - from Political debate watch parties to deep conversations about voting issues and how to be a socially concious voter.
+We're planning a number of events all the way through election day (and beyond), from political debate watch parties to deep conversations about voting issues and how to be a socially conscious voter.

 Have questions?